fuzzycode/pytvdbapi/README.rst

 Bugs
 ====
-If you find any bug or want to request a new feature to the API please use the `issue tracker <https://github.com/fuzzycode/pytvdbapi/issues>`_ associated with the project.
+If you find any bug or want to request a new feature to the API, please use the `issue tracker <https://github.com/fuzzycode/pytvdbapi/issues>`_ associated with the project.